 10 BIG days out around Newcastle these school holidays

 Big days out are sure to tire them out and leave them wanting more.
 Take a look at our ideas below.

 If you have a little thrill seeker in the family, this is for them.
 Take a 4WD tour to some of the biggest sand dunes in the southern hemisphere and go sand surfing!
 With different sized dunes available, there is something for all ages and abilities.

-Ride across the water on the ferry to Stockton Beach where you can swim, surf or even go fishing.
+Ride across the water on the ferry to Stockton Beach where you can swim, surf go fishing or (our personal favourite) go sandboarding!
 Take a walk along Shipwreck Walk, which details the shipwrecks that have occurred along the coastline, then grab some fish and chips at Lexies, a spot popular with the locals.

 Visit the Port Steven’s Koala Sanctuary